Paradise Grove

 Paradise Grove is an independent 2003 black comedy filmed in London.
 Much of the film is based in a fictional Jewish retirement home.
 It stars Ron Moody and Rula Lenska.
 It was directed by Charles Harris and was his first feature film.

 Synopsis

-A quirky film about life, death, and the bit in the middle, Paradise Grove is a beguiling blend of tragedy, romance, and wry Jewish wit.
 Set in an eccentric north London Jewish old age home, the film revolves around three generations of the same family.
-There's cantankerous old Izzie Goldberg (Ron Moody), who's dying and is not at all happy about it, his hedonistic daughter Dee (Rula Lenska), the home's owner, a cross between a Sixties flower child and a traditional Jewish mother—and there's her teenage age son Keith (Leyland O'Brien), the mixed-race outcome of a disastrous marriage.
+The cantankerous Izzie Goldberg (Ron Moody), who's dying and is not at all happy about it, his hedonistic daughter Dee (Rula Lenska), the home's owner, a cross between a Sixties flower child and a traditional Jewish mother, and her teenage age son Keith (Leyland O'Brien), the mixed-race outcome of a disastrous marriage.
 Keith's identity crisis forms the film's emotional core: he's trying to build personal and religious bridges with his grandfather while starting a relationship with the mysterious Kim (Lee Blakemore), who turns up one morning looking for shelter, and who offers the promise of a life outside Paradise Grove.
-He'd love to get away from his domineering mother but can he abandon Izzie?
-And why does Kim keep a loaded gun in her handbag?
+He wants to get away from his domineering mother.